Francesco Pricolo

-Francesco Pricolo (30 January 1891 in Grumento Nova – 14 October 1980 in Rome) was an Italian aviator.

-He was undersecretary of Italian Minister of Air Force (currently merged into the Minister of Defence) and the Chief of staff of the Italian Regia Aeronautica during the World War II (1939–1941).
+Francesco Pricolo (30 January 1891 – 14 October 1980) was an Italian aviator.
+He was undersecretary of Italian Minister of Air Force (currently merged into the Minister of Defence) and the Chief of staff of the Italian Regia Aeronautica during World War II (1939–1941).

 Military career

 In 1909 he enlisted as a volunteer in Regio Esercito, he enrolled in the Royal Academy of Artillery and Engineers, subsequently attending Scuola di applicazione di artiglieria in Turin.
 He was appointed second lieutenant of the Engineers in August 1911.
 He was assigned to the dirigibles Battalion and with it he took part in the Italian-Turkish war of 1910–1911.

 He participated in the First World War in the rank of captain of the Engineers, obtained in September 1915.
 He obtained the airship pilot's license in December 1915, and that of commander in August 1917.
 During the war he took part in more than sixty missions on board of various airships.
 For his courage he was decorated with two silver and two bronze medals.
 Immediately after the war he was assigned command of the airship Norge, he was also made second-in-command of the Accademia Aeronautica and head of the secretariat of the Commander General of Regia Aeronautica.

 In 1926 he commanded the airship Wing, in 1928 he was promoted to colonel, from 1 January to 30 May 1928 he commanded the 21st Wing and until 1929 he was chief of staff of the 2nd Territorial Air Zone (2a Zona Aerea Territoriale).
 Between 1931 and 1932 he commanded the 1st Air Bombardment Brigade (1ª Brigata Aerea da Bombardamento).
 He was Deputy Chief of Staff of the Regia Aeronautica between December 1932 and October 1933, when he was assigned to command the 2nd Territorial Air Zone (Z.A.T.), in July 1938 he became commander of the 2nd Air Corps (2ª Squadra aerea).
 On 10 November 1939 he became undersecretary of state and chief of staff of the Air Force.